ArthurGuy/BBMembershipSystem/readme.md

 There are a variety of member statuses which are used for various scenarios.
 * Setting Up - just signed up, no subscription setup, no access to space
 * Active
-* Payment Warning - subscription payment had been cancelled - will move to leaving the next day
+* Suspended - missed payment - dd is still active but the member doesn't have access to the workshop
 * Leaving - The user has said they are leaving or they were in a payment warning state
 * Left - Leaving users move here once their last payment expires.